lukik45/SE-2022/05-FR/project.md

 **Actors** [Buyer](#ac2-buyer)

 **Main scenario:**
-1. System provides the payment details to the Buyer.
+1. System provides the payment details (payment platform) to the Buyer.
-2. [Buyer](#ac2-buyer) transfers the money to the system's account.
+2. [Buyer](#ac2-buyer) pays the amount due ([BR3](#br3)).
 3. System validates the payment.
-4. System informs the buyer that the
+4. System informs the buyer that the payment has been registered.

+**Alternative scenarios**

+3.A.
+The payment has been denied.
+* 3.A.1 System shows the message that payment was not successful.
+* 3.A.2 Continue at step 1.